Why 1 Law Firm Picked a PEP

 Other Firms’ Futures

-Peloquin says Fidelity’s PEP has served mainly smaller businesses since it began taking clients in 2021, likely since employers offering a 401(k) plan for the first time tend to be smaller.
+Peloquin says Fidelity’s PEP has served mainly smaller businesses since it began taking clients in 2021, likely because employers offering a 401(k) plan for the first time tend to be smaller.

-In 2021, 95% of private sector firms with at least 500 employees offered a retirement plan, compared with only 52% of firms with fewer than 52 workers, according to the Center for Retirement Research at Boston College.
-A study the CRR conducted in 2023 found revenue stability and business size, considered together, were the top reason (60%) employers without plans did not plan to offer them in the future.
-Cost came in second, named by 52% of employers, followed by administrative burden and compliance at 38%.
+In 2021, 95% of private sector firms with at least 500 employees offered a retirement plan, compared with only 52% of firms with fewer than 50 workers, according to the Center for Retirement Research at Boston College.
+A 2023 CRR study found revenue stability and business size, considered together, were the top reason (60%) employers without plans did not intend to offer one in the future.
+Cost came in second, named by 52%, followed by administrative burden and compliance, 38%.

-Regardless of their size, however, law firms can weigh the pros and cons of adopting a plan.
+Whatever their size, and the state where they are located, law firms can still weigh the pros and cons of adopting a plan.

 “Some firms may be reviewing their structure from an efficiency perspective,” wrote Marcia Wagner, founder of and managing partner in the Wagner Law Group, in a response to emailed questions.
 “The skill set that made a rainmaker an optimal candidate for partnership may not in all instances carry over to the skill set required for managing a business.”